 All terrain bike/Mountainbike - Pro-Elite class.

 I think we must take advantage of the fact that our best BMX riders are doing so well in mountain biking.
-We should make use of their being famous, in order to attract and interest ATB/MTB and road racing people, outside people etc. In this way the attention of those people could be drawn to our new concept of BMX racing and the BMX World Cup Series.
-The same policy could be applied to approaching the press (newspapers and magazines).
+We should make use of them being famous, in order to attract and interest ATB/MTB and road racing people, outside people etc. In this way the attention of those people could be drawn to our new concept of BMX racing and the BMX World Cup Series.
+The same policy could be applied in approaching the press (newspapers and magazines).
 Last year I went to Germany to watch an indoor mountain bike race.
-This was in 1993 !
+This was in 1993.
 But in 1979, when going to the USA with a group of Dutch BMX racers for the first time, in order to compete in the JAG BMX World Championships, we already raced that kind of races indoor!
-How come that the mountain bike scene is inventing this kind of racing all over again, while we, the people from the BMX scene, have the experience and know-how !
-(Bercy-Paris, France; Rijnhal-Arnhem, Holland; Frieland Hallen - Leeuwarden, Holland; Indoor de Tours, France; indoor de Dijon, France etc.)
+How come that the mountain bike scene is inventing this kind of racing all over again, while we, the people from the BMX scene, have the experience and know-how.
+(Bercy-Paris, France; Rijnhal-Arnhem, Ahoy-Rotterdam in Holland; Frieland Hallen - Leeuwarden, Holland; Indoor de Tours, France; indoor de Dijon, France etc.)